ieeejmi/ieeejmi.org/pages/team.md

 ## Our Team
 ### The Executive Committee of 2020-21
-Meet our team of dedicated IEEE Student Members who make this branch work.
+Meet our team of dedicated IEEE Student Members.
 <br>

-*IEEE JMI Student Branch*

 | Chairperson      | Vice Chairperson | Vice Chairperson |
 | :--------------- | :--------------: | ---------------: |